DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 # HashiCorp Vault setup

-## Initialize HashiCorp Vault server
+## Log into HashiCorp Vault server

 Please refer to the [separate document](README-External_Vault.md) if you don't have such a secrets store already available.